Choene311/choenecloud101/README.md

 - 🌐 Portfolio:(https://github.com/choene311)

 ---
-✨ *This GitHub is my journey from criminology into the cloud — stay tuned for more projects!*
+✨ *This GitHub is my journey from criminology and psychology into the cloud — stay tuned for more projects!*